TLW's Hockey Historyscope

 On Nov.
 16, 2004 the $133M MTS Centre in Winnipeg, Man. opens as the home of the NHL Winnipeg Jets and the AHL Manitoba Moose; on Oct.
 17, 2011 the Winnipeg Jets win their first game there.

 On Feb.
-16, 2005 NHL commissioner (since 1993) Gary Bruce Bettman announces that the league's entire season is being cancelled because of a labor dispute over a salary cap, becoming known as the 2004-5 NHL Lockout; the NHL becomes the first prof. league in North Am. to shut itself down.
+16, 2005 NHL commissioner (since 1993) Gary Bruce Bettman announces that the league's entire season is being cancelled because of a labor dispute over a salary cap, becoming known as the 2004-5 NHL Lockout; the NHL becomes the first prof. league in North Am. to shut itself down; on July 22 NHL commissioner Gary Bettman announces the end of the 310-day lockout and unveils rule changes to favor more offense.

 On May 15, 2005 the Czech Repub. beats Canada for a 3rd straight time in the world ice hockey championships in Vienna Austria, winning 3-0.